Mystery of African elephants dropping dead unraveled by scientists – KION546

 Officials and experts were initially at a loss to explain the die-offs, which occurred among Africa’s biggest population of elephants.
 Poaching, poisoning and drought were all blamed.

-It turns out a bacterial infection killed the elephants, according to the research based on samples taken from 15 of the animals that died in Zimbabwe.
+It turns out a bacterial infection killed the elephants in Zimbabwe, according to the research based on samples taken from 15 of the animals that died in that country.

 An analysis, published October 25 in the journal Nature Communications, showed evidence of infection by a little-known bacterium called Bisgaard taxon 45 that caused septicemia, or blood poisoning.